Conceiving with PMOS – 11 things that helped us

 We started trying to conceive in the summer, so I originally wasn’t worried about Vitamin D.

-I continued taking Vitamin D anyway, as we were in lockdown and weren’t getting out and about as much as we usually would.
+I continued taking Vitamin D anyway, as we were in the midst of Covid-19 and weren’t getting out and about as much as we usually would.

 conceiving with PCOS 11 things that helped

-A friend had shared an article with me about using a moon cup to help with conception, which I thought was a really interesting concept but I wasn’t quite ready for that step.
+A friend had shared an article with me about using a moon cup to help with conception.
+I thought it was a really interesting concept, but I wasn’t quite ready to take that step.

-Inserting a cup inside your ‘foof’ felt like a pretty big thing to do and something I just couldn’t quite get my head around yet.
-Then, as if by fate, I saw a competition on Instagram by The Ribbon Box, for a cup that is similar to a moon cup but that has been designed specifically to help women conceive.
+Inserting a cup felt like a pretty big thing to do and something I just couldn’t quite get my head around.
+Then, as if by fate, I saw a competition on Instagram by TRB for a cup that was similar to a moon cup, but had been designed specifically to help women conceive.

-I thought ‘what the hell’, entered the competition – won, and it arrived the week that I was allegedly ovulating.
-(I say allegedly because, although I used the ovulation detector app CLUE, to track my cycles, these things are never 100% accurate, especially for those of us conceiving with PCOS).
+I had nothing to lose, so entered the competition – and won!
+It arrived the week that I was allegedly ovulating.
+I say allegedly because, although I used the ovulation detector app CLUE to track my cycles, these things are never 100% accurate, especially for those of us conceiving with PMOS.

-A client of mine recommended I read It Starts With An Egg, and whilst some of the information and evidence in there is great, it’s important to remember that some of the studies referenced include very small groups of people and are not necessarily robust enough to make solid recommendations.
+A client of mine recommended that I read It Starts with the Egg by Rebecca Fett, and whilst some of the information and evidence in there is great, it’s important to remember that some of the studies referenced include very small groups of people and aren’t necessarily robust enough to make solid recommendations.

-I took from this book what I wanted and what I felt I could change.
-The biggest change we probably made was to continue to keep our use of plastics low.
+I took from the book what I wanted and what I felt I could change.
+The biggest change we probably made was to continue keeping our use of plastics low.

-I bought some glass storage containers for foods and tried to use these as much as possible over plastic (NOTE: I did not throw out our plastic containers as that would be wasteful).
+We bought some glass storage containers for food and tried to use these as much as possible instead of plastic.

 8. I stopped tracking

-Whilst I will always recommend using an app like Clue to keep track of your cycles and help you notice any patterns, ovulation detector kits are not always accurate when it comes to letting you know when you ovulate.
+Whilst I will always recommend using an app like Clue to keep track of your cycles and help you notice any patterns, ovulation detector kits aren’t always accurate when it comes to letting you know when you ovulate.

-At the very beginning, I bought myself a thermometer and did my daily temperature, but this soon became an unhealthy obsession and one that added to my stress, when I couldn’t see any patterns or dips or spikes in all the right places.
+At the very beginning, I bought myself a thermometer and took my temperature every day, but this soon became an unhealthy obsession and one that added to my stress when I couldn’t see any patterns, dips or spikes in all the right places.

 conceiving with PCOS supplements